rhit-kuglinwc/CSSE463_Final_Project-Leaf-/README.md

 ## all_leaf_fitcecoc.m
 This file is where the grid search for the baseline fitceoc model is done.
 You need to run `get_image_data.m` first to run this file.
 For this model the test accuracy was done on the command line.

+## DatasetRepackager.m
+This file is the culmination of the background removers.
+It takes in datasets of images and outputs one dataset that contains the pieces of the provided datasets.
+The provided datasets need to have a specific structure, this being the main dataset folder, which contains three subsets: test, train, and valid.
+For each of these subfolders, they must contains the classifier folders.
+Finally, these classifier folders need to contain the images of the classifier.

+## NexPlantBackgroundReplacer.m
+This file was a background remover for the New Plants Disease Dataset.
+It takes in an image specified by local file path, then outputs the image with the background removed.

+## Plants_2BackgroundReplacer.m
+This file was a background remover for the Plants_2 dataset.
+It takes in an image specified by local file path, then outputs the image with the background removed.